foghill/PhaseOneFlatironProject/README.md

 4. Longitude
 5. Country

-For example, this is the object returned when a zipcode of _10014_ was typed in.
+For example, this is the object returned when a Zip code of _10014_ was typed in.

 {zip: '10014', name: 'New York', lat: 40.7339, lon: -74.0054, country: 'US'}

 As you may have noticed, there are no Air Quality Measurements in this object.

-That is because the inital GET request is only useful to us by returning the latitude and longitude coordinates.
+That is because the initial GET request is only useful to us by returning the latitude and longitude coordinates.

 We are then using the data points of latitude and longitude to retrieve the Air Quality Measurements through a second API call.